Nitrokey/opcard-rs/USAGE.md

 Currently, Opcard only supports curve25519 and P-256 curves.
 To edit the card, run `gpg --edit-card --expert` (`--expert` is required for P-256).
 GPG should show you information about the card.
-Enable adminitration commands with `admin` and edit the key types with `key-attr`.
+Enable administration commands with `admin` and edit the key types with `key-attr`.
 Select `ECC` (`RSA` support is coming soon) and then choose either `Curve 25519` or `NIST P-256`.

 The card will prompt you for the admin password (`12345678` by default).